The Dutch Value Added Tax (VAT) system

 Various criteria must be met for the qualification of a lease as finance lease.
 The legal criteria are aimed to determine who is in fact the beneficial owner of the asset.

 When you are active in the e-commerce business, special VAT rules may be applicable.

 Under these rules - due to the introductions of a EU Directive mid 2003- a digital service supplier established outside the EU supplying digital services to a non-taxable person established or residing within the EU is in most cases obliged to charge VAT to that customer at the rate applicable in the country of the customer.

 For the purpose of the EU directive, digital services include the electronic transmission of software, games and information in a broad sense, as well as the subscription to radio and television channels, pay per view and other services supplied online via (international) databases and networks.

-The main change is that you now have to put your customer’s VAT number on the invoice and provide additional information identifying the VAT liability of certain supplies/services.
+Invoicing requirements are incorporated in Dutch tax law which are based upon a EU directive, which include the obligation to put your customer’s VAT number on the invoice and provide additional information identifying the VAT liability of certain supplies/services.

 It is relevant for your business to comply with the invoicing requirements in order to prevent penalties.
 Furthermore, your customer, being the recipient of an incorrect invoice, may experience difficulties reclaiming VAT on the incorrect invoices it received.

 The specific information that you have to include in the invoice

 - The VAT identification number of your customer (if required by the nature of the supply)